 FOREWORD: A new vision for Sheffield

-I am both delighted and honoured to be writing this foreword for the Draft Sheffield Plan.

-First and foremost, this is a Plan for the people of Sheffield.
-It will have implications for how all of us live our lives, setting how and where the city will develop over the next 15-20 years.
-My priority, and that of the Council as a whole, is to create a city where the benefits of development are felt across all communities and this new Plan can help us achieve that.
+This is a Plan for the people of Sheffield.
+It sets out how and where the city will develop over the next 15-20 years and ensure that the benefits of development are felt across all communities.

 A key priority for this Council is delivering secure, connected, respected neighbourhoods – providing affordable homes in the right locations.

-Poor housing is often at the root of inequality, and we remain steadfast in our commitment to truly tackling this and providing a high standard for all our neighbourhoods, whilst ensuring that the city’s green spaces are protected.
+Housing is often at the root of inequality, and we remain steadfast in our commitment to truly tackling this and providing a high standard for all our neighbourhoods, whilst ensuring that the city’s green spaces are protected.

 We, as a Council, across all the political groups, have listened carefully to what you told us during the public consultation on how the Sheffield Plan should be shaped in autumn 2020.
 You told us about the importance you attach to protection of the Green Belt and open spaces; how this is vital to the city’s character and to our reputation as the ‘Outdoor City’.
 Many of you told us about your concerns relating to climate change, about the impact of development on biodiversity and about the need for a better mix of homes and more affordable, good quality housing.
 You told us about the need for better public transport and to prioritise cycling and walking, about the need for a more vibrant, dynamic City Centre and there was widespread support for the reuse of vacant and underused previously developed (brownfield) sites across the city.
+The Plan reflects these priorities.

 The new plan is ambitious but realistic.
-It includes plans that will enable 35,530 homes to be built and 43,000 new jobs to be created.
+It is a plan that will enable 35,530 homes to be built and 43,000 new jobs to be created.

 Crucially this is a plan that ensures homes are built in the right places and delivers on our ambitions with respect to affordability and sustainability, with the right supporting infrastructure.
 I am pleased that, through this Plan, we are able to do this without undermining the green character of the city.

 The Climate Emergency has played a key role in shaping our overall approach.
-Sheffield, along with other cities around the world, will need to play its part in responding to one the biggest challenges of our time.
-We recognise that it cannot be right to focus on building lower density housing on the edge of the city (as many developers and landowners would like us to do) when there is so much brownfield land in the city that can be brought back into effective use.
-Focussing future growth in the existing built-up areas and raising overall densities is not only the right thing to do when presented with the environmental challenges we face today, but this approach will also, ultimately, make neighbourhoods better places to live, helping us to reduce the need to travel and improve public transport, shops and local facilities.
+Sheffield, along with other cities and regions around the world, will need to play its part in responding to one the biggest challenges of our time.
+The Plan will focus future growth in the existing built-up areas and raise overall densities.
+It will help to make neighbourhoods better places to live, reduce the need to travel and help us to improve public transport, shops and local facilities.